Thousands Now Take Better Pictures Who Never Thought They Could!

 - Miniature – this setting gives the subjects of your photo a doll-house appearance by changing the perspective and proportion of the subjects.

 - Grainy Black and White – the effect is very trendy right now, adding drama, grit, and hard edges to the subjects

 - Toy Camera – this effect makes the image look like it was taken with a vintage child’s camera.
 It is quite popular with professional photographers.

 - Fish Eye – as the name implies, the fish eye effect distorts the subject with a kind of convex lens appearance without the use of any special, expensive lenses.

 The Canon Rebel T3i has similar capabilities in video as the T2i and the 60D as far as video size, which can be as large as Full HD (1920 x1080), but you also have the option of Movie Digital Zoom, which magnifies the center of the image by a factor of 3-10x, but it still keeps the Full HD quality.

 Then there is the Video Snapshot feature.
 With this feature, you can take a series of very short video clips of 2, 4, or 8 seconds which will be combined in the camera into a single video file.
 It could be a kind of “highlights” video.
 You can then view this video on a HDTV right out of the camera.

 The variety of lenses available for use on your Rebel T3i make the video output very flexible.
 If you use a high magnification zoom lens you can film subjects from far away, while on the other hand, you can use a wide angle, wide aperture lens to get a very shallow depth of field video.
 You are only limited by your imagination and your access to the lenses.

-As you can see from this Canon Rebel T3i/600D Review, the new Rebel is a very versatile piece of photographic equipment.
-It will provide the average user with images far superior to those previously possible with a point and shoot camera or older versions of the Rebel series.
+As you can see from this Canon Rebel T3i/600D Review, the it is a very versatile piece of photographic equipment, even though it has been replaced by the Canon T5i.
+It will still provide the average user with images far superior to those previously possible with a point and shoot camera.